EndPointCorp/end-point-blog/2011/09/05/bucardo-postgresql-replication-to-other.html.md

 (954) [Sat Sep  3 16:18:56 2011] MCP Got NOTICE syncdone_wildstar from 957 (Bucardo DB) (line 749)
 ```

 From the above, we see that a KID finished running the sync we created, without finding any changed rows to replicate.
 Then there is some chatter between the different Bucardo processes.
 Now to test out the customname feature.
-We'll rename one of the tables, tell Bucardo about the change, reload the sync, and verify that all is still being replicated.
+We’ll rename one of the tables, tell Bucardo about the change, reload the sync, and verify that all is still being replicated.

 ```bash
 psql french3 -c 'ALTER TABLE regions RENAME TO tesla'